- Jump to level:

 Introduction to engineering problem-solving techniques unique to areas of the technical world, including chemical, civil, construction, nuclear, manufacturing, mechanical, and electrical disciplines.
 Problem solving is presented in both English and International (SI) Units.

-Prereq.: ENGR 150 (C- or higher) and MATH 116 or 119 or higher; or permission of instructor.
-The application of spreadsheet and MATLAB tools for problem solving, graphing and analyzing engineering data, and programming of formulae, procedures and macros in Excel.
+Prereq.: ENGR 150 (C- or higher); MATH 135 (may be taken concurrently) or MATH 152 (may be taken concurrently).
+The application of industry standard calculation tools for problem solving, graphing and analyzing engineering data, and programming of formulae, and procedures.
 Two hours lecture and two hours laboratory, course meets four hours per week.

 ENGR 251 Engineering Mechanics I - Statics 3